anhduc261209/PythonIDE/README.md

 # Python IDE by Anh Đức
 A basic Python IDE made with python module tkinter.
-This IDE features syntax highlight "stealing" from IDLE.
-More features like run file in terminal, autocompletion will come soon!
 Hope you enjoy this IDE!

+# V 1.1
+Added syntax highlight (based on IDLE syntax highlight)

+# V 1.2
+Now you can run Python file directly from the IDE!